toolness/hive-django/README.md

 * `ADMIN_EMAIL` is the email address to send error reports to.
 If undefined, error reports will not be emailed.
 * `MINIGROUP_DIGESTIF_USERPASS` is a string of the form `username:password`
   that enables the sending of Minigroup digests from external jobs.
+If empty or undefined, minigroup digest functionality will be disabled.
 For more information, see [minigroup_digestif/README.md][].
 * `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
 For example,